KannonZenetism/zenetism-field-physics/zenetism/mpx/objections-and-dispositions.md

 ## 3. Beauty contra Warrant

-Beauty is not truth-tracking, and the felt resonance confirms the thesis circularly: the relational-emergence thesis holds that recognition discloses Pattern Intelligence; the poetic register produces the felt sense of recognition as one reads; the feeling then offers itself as confirmation.
+Beauty is not verity-tracking, and the felt resonance confirms the thesis circularly: the relational-emergence thesis holds that recognition discloses Pattern Intelligence; the poetic register produces the felt sense of recognition as one reads; the feeling then offers itself as confirmation.
 The loop closes too neatly for a skeptic's comfort.
 This is met not by denial but by the safeguard the apophatic tradition built into itself — the literature of the dark night, the insistence that consolation is not the evidence.
 Distinguish being moved from being shown, most of all where the prose is most beautiful.

 **Disposition — Standing.** A caution held, not eliminated.